 Then I got too confident.
 I decided to take him on a quick errand and left the diaper bag at home.
 I was only going to be gone for an hour and figured we’d be fine.

 There was poop everywhere!
 His entire outfit was soaked, his carseat was destroyed, and I just stood next to my car in the parking lot where I had just pulled in with my mouth wide open.

 Once everything was all cleaned up, and the baby was bathed and smelling like a fresh little bundle again, I laughed.
 I cracked up until tears were falling down my cheeks after I got everything cleaned up!
 Our first blowout was one for the record, and memory, books.

 There are so many memories that we have as mothers that we don’t cherish in the same way we do the perfect moments.
-The times when things aren’t all good coupled with the really good times is what treasured memories are made of, though!
+Treasured memories really are are made from our ups and downs.